ritwik1997/Final-year-project/README.md

 # Final-year-project
-Check out Orange Data Mining Software to embed the image and get the feature vectors from it Use the below link to download the software to embed the images\
+Check out Orange Data Mining Software to embed the image and get the feature vectors from it.\
+Use the below link to download the software to embed the images\
 https://orange.biolab.si/